 Funding fees on Bybit are made every 8 hours – this is the fee you earn/make by borrowing money (using leverage) on the exchange.

 The funding fee on Bybit is dynamic, this means that it changes depending on market conditions.

 The fee on Bybit is calculated as follows: funding fee = position value*funding rate.
 Position value = quantity of contract/mark price.
 For example, at 8:00 UTC you still hold a long position of 10,000 BTCUSD contracts, the mark price now is 4,000 USD.
 Suppose that the funding rate now is 0.02%. the position value will be 10,000/4,000=2.5 BTC.
 Then the funding fee is 2.5 BTC *0.02%=0.0005BTC.Bybit.com

 To see the current funding fee on your contract, head to the Bybit trading screen and you’ll find it in the ‘Contract Details‘ box along with when the next time for fees is due.

-You can read more about the fees on Bybit directly on their website.
+You can read more about the fees with our detailed Bybit Fee guide here.

 Leverage on Bybit

 Leverage allows you to trade with more than your account balance.